drunkard/ceph-readable-doc/html/_sources/mgr/dashboard.rst.txt

 #.
 Use the API of the Prometheus Alertmanager

-   This allows you to manage alerts.
-You will see all alerts, the Alertmanager currently knows of, in the alerts listing.
-It can be found in the *Cluster* submenu as *Alerts*.
-The alerts can be sorted by name, job, severity, state and start time.
+   This allows you to manage alerts and silences.
+You will see all alerts and silences the Alertmanager currently knows of in the corresponding listing.
+   Both can be found in the *Cluster* submenu.

+   Alerts can be sorted by name, job, severity, state and start time.
    Unfortunately it's not possible to know when an alert was sent out through a notification by the Alertmanager based on your configuration, that's why the dashboard will notify the user on any visible change to an alert and will notify the changed alert.

-   Currently it's not yet possible to silence an alert and expire an silenced alert, but this is work in progress and will be added in a future release.
+   Silences can be sorted by id, creator, status, start, updated and end time.
+   Silences can be created in various ways, it's also possible to expire them.

+   #.
+Create from scratch

+   #.
+Based on a selected alert

+   #.
+Recreate from expired silence

+   #.
+Update a silence (which will recreate and expire it (default Alertmanager behaviour))

    To use it, specify the host and port of the Alertmanager server::